spack/spack/lib/spack/docs/packaging_guide.rst

     The ``filter_file`` function can be quite useful for such changes (see :ref:`file-filtering`).

+Below is a basic example of a test that relies on files from the installation.
-For example, a package method for copying everything in software source's ``examples`` subdirectory is shown below.
-The directory in this case is assumed to have all of the files implemented to allow ``make`` to compile and link ``foo.c`` and ``bar.c`` against the package's installed library.
+This package method re-uses the contents of the ``examples`` subdirectory, which is assumed to have all of the files implemented to allow ``make`` to compile and link ``foo.c`` and ``bar.c`` against the package's installed library.

 .. code-block:: python